*This story has been corrected.

-In Japan on one day in 2017, 9.86 people per 100,000 population were restrained by devices used to immobilise parts of their body.
+In Japan on 30 June, 2017, 9.86 people per 100,000 population were restrained in psychiatric hospitals by devices used to immobilise parts of their body.
 These could include straps to tie people to beds or chairs by their wrists, waist, shoulders and ankles, and mittens to stop people using their hands.

 The analysis was done by Wellington woman Martha Savage, whose son Kelly died in a Japanese psychiatric hospital after being continuously tied to his bed for 10 days in 2017.

-Mrs Savage compared the number of people restrained in general adult psychiatric in-patient care (excluding forensic mental healthcare units) across New Zealand's 20 District Health Boards, with results from Japan's 'June 30' survey, which counted the number of people mechanically restrained in psychiatric hospitals on that day, each year.
+Mrs Savage compared the proportion of the population restrained in general adult psychiatric in-patient care (excluding forensic mental healthcare units) across New Zealand's 20 District Health Boards, with results from Japan's 'June 30' survey, which counted the number of people mechanically restrained in psychiatric hospitals on that day, each year.

 In a letter to the United Nations' Committee on the Rights of Persons with Disabilities and members of the World Health Organisation, Mrs Savage wrote that Japan's inpatient psychiatry establishment had a "well-known, documented problem with systematic and prolonged use of mechanical restraints, despite laws meant to minimize their use".